-The key parameter of interest is α_1 , which provides the intention-to-treat (ITT) estimate.
-This compares average outcomes for sampled clients active at baseline in the treatment group, regardless of whether they took a sanitation loan, with those for similar clients in the control group.
+estimate is obtained by comparing average outcomes for sampled clients active at baseline in the treatment group, regardless of whether they took a sanitation loan, with those for similar clients in the control group.
 This allows us to interpret the experimental intervention as a policy and thus learn about its impact on the population served by the MFI.
 The focus on clients active at baseline ensures that the estimates are not biased by households that are particularly motivated to invest in a toilet joining the MFI to obtain a sanitation loan.
 The experimental design also allows us to estimate intervention impacts over and above any other activities promoting sanitation across the study GPs over the course of the experiment.
 This is important in this context given that the Government of India's SBM policy was rolled out, by chance, at almost the same time as the sanitation loan intervention.
-Augsburg et al. [2019] find that SBM was implemented in a majority of treatment and control GPs with, if anything, a slightly higher implementation rate in control GPs (80 percent vs. 72 percent of treatment GPs).
+Importantly, it was implemented in both the treatment and control communities: All GP leaders responding to a rapid assessment survey conducted in a random subset of GPs 5 and 11 months after intervention roll-out reported having heard of SBM and 97% reported receiving support for toilet construction from it.